dehoisted/Bat2Exe/README.md

 + Two different methods for conversion

 # Updates
-Link for checking for updates: https://pastebin.com/raw/DS0hgb0F
+Link for checking for updates is [here](https://pastebin.com/raw/DS0hgb0F)
 If the response is the current version, then there are no updates, if the response is the next version, then there is an update.

 # Dependencies